IBE160/SG-Gruppe-KI/proposal.md

 ❌ No available playback device → user is prompted to open Spotify on a device.

-### ✅ Flow 12 – Sync Wearable & Health Data (Strava / Google Fit / Apple Health / Health Connect)
+### ✅ Flow 12 – Sync Wearable & Health Data (Strava / Google Fit / Apple Health / Health Connect) - *(Phase 2 Only)*

+*Note (Phase 1): Only simulated recovery inputs are available.
+Full Apple Health / Health Connect / cloud wearable sync begins in Phase 2.*

 **Trigger:**
 Occurs automatically in the background at intervals defined in Settings, or manually when the user taps **“Sync Now”** under **Settings → Health & Wearables**.